 When you find a potential host that you like, the only action that remains is applying!
 Upon doing so, the host will review your profile and decide whether or not they need you or not.
 (In my experience, most say yes.)

 There are many ways to work and travel around the world with Worldpackers.
 If you have a talent or skill, trust me, it can and will be put to use by a prospective host.

 - Teaching English abroad – This probably the most common form of work exchange as many people abroad need help with learning English AND can’t afford formal education either.
 Thus, offering a free room and board to travelers is usually a fair deal.

-- Permaculture or farmwork – This is the one that I know the least about yet it arguably the original work exchange.
-Check out this article for a more educated opinion.
+- Permaculture or farmwork – This is the one that I know the least about yet it is arguably the original work exchange.

 - Working in a hostel or lodge – Another common means of traveling cheaply around the world.
 Usually, hostels employ multiple backpackers and each helps around the premises in various ways like cooking, cleaning, and making beds.

 - Nannying or being an au pair – Someone’s got to watch the kids and give the rents a break sometimes.
 If the kids can learn a bit of English too, even better.

 - Party representative – Yes, you can in fact drink for free; all you need to do is herd a group of feral backpackers around until they are no longer your responsibility.
 After that, it’s free drinks for you.

 - General labor – Sometimes the owner of a lodge may ask you to do odd jobs here and there, like trim the hedges or lay some concrete, which is fine.
 Just make sure that you’re not taking away a skilled laborer’s job.